Search

 Stages of masterplanned developments are not eligible to be entered in this category.

-Projects eligible for this award must be submitted by a developer and:
+To be eligible for the UDIA Queensland Masterplanned Communities Award projects must be submitted by a developer and:

 • Be developed to the stage where tangible benefits of a ‘masterplanned’ approach can be demonstrated